-The College of Natural Resources owns and maintains a diverse land base of forest and wetland areas to provide students and faculty with outdoor laboratories for academic and research work.
-Proceeds from forest management and recreational earnings support student scholarships and provide resources for the college.
-The NC State Natural Resources Foundation, Inc. is responsible for management of 85,000 acres of land contained in the Hosley, Goodwin, Gates, Taylor, Timaca, Lee and Hofmann forests.
-Staff within the College of Natural Resources take direct responsibility for the management of an additional 10,000 acres in the Hill, Schenck and Bull Neck Swamp tracts.
+The College of Natural Resources maintains a diverse land base of forest and wetland areas to provide students and faculty with outdoor laboratories for academic and research work.
+Proceeds from forest management and recreational earnings support active forest management, student workers, scholarships and other resources for the college.
+The NC State Natural Resources Foundation, Inc operates 85,000 acres of land contained in the Hosley, Goodwin, Gates, Taylor, Timaca, Lee and Hofmann forests.
+The College of Natural Resources controls another 9,000 acres in the Hill, Schenck, and Bull Neck Swamp tracts.

 Forestry and Environmental Resources Related Centers